 The trial registry number should be included at the end of the Abstract.

-Reports of randomised controlled trials (RCTs) should include the checklist items set out in the CONSORT guidelines, as well as a patient flow diagram.
-Authors must submit a completed CONSORT checklist
+Reports of randomised controlled trials (RCTs) should include the checklist items set out in the CONSORT guidelines.
+Authors must submit a completed CONSORT checklist.
+For reports of non-pharmacologic treatment interventions, please use the extension to the CONSORT statement.